It is a naturally-occurring bile acid found in small amounts in usual human bile.

 - Stimulation of bile secretion.

-In addition, Ursofalk has a choleretic action, converting lithogenic bile into non-lithogenic bile, preventing the formation and favoring the gradual dissolution of stones , but it differs from other dihydroxylated bile acids by not presenting cytotoxic activity.
+In addition, Ursofalk has a choleretic action, converting lithogenic bile into non-lithogenic bile, preventing the formation and favoring the gradual dissolution of stones.
+Still, it differs from other hydroxylated bile acids by not presenting cytotoxic activity.

-The recommended dose of Ursofalk for adults in the treatment of gallstones is 13 to 15 mg per kg per day, given in two to four divided doses with food.
+The recommended dose of Ursofalk for adults in gallstones treatment is 13 to 15 mg per kg per day, given in two to four divided doses with food.